Simplify your stack and build anything. Or everything.

 readOnlySetting a field to readOnly has no effect on the API whatsoever but disables the admin component's editability to prevent editors from modifying the field's value.

-disabledIf a field is disabled, it is completely omitted from the Admin Panel.
+disabledIf a field is disabled, it is completely omitted from the Admin Panel entirely.

 disableBulkEditSet disableBulkEdit to true to prevent fields from appearing in the select options when making edits for multiple documents.
 Defaults to true for UI fields.